Karl9Doniz/hamster-fi/README.md

-Below is a copy-paste README.md + an installer script that (1) installs hamsterfi-diag + hamsterfi-recover into /usr/local/bin, (2) creates the hamsterfi-web.service if it’s missing, (3) enables & starts it, and (4) optionally fixes the common “sudo: unable to resolve host hamsterfi” issue.

-I’m assuming your repo path is something like /home/admin/Documents/hamster-fi (that matches what your service already used).  ￼

-⸻

-README.md (drop this into your repo root)

 # Hamster-Fi 🐹📶 (Raspberry Pi 5 Wi-Fi Router for Humans)

 A tiny “Wi-Fi for hamsters” router appliance for Raspberry Pi (5) with a **Quick Wizard** and **Advanced** settings.